 For these hosts and Jones this work is not new.
 But a segment of their audience very well may be.

 "White people are losing the luxury of non-self-awareness, an emotionally complicated shift that we are not always taking well," Emily Bazelon wrote in New York Times Magazine – not last week, but in 2018, the same year that marked the first appearances of #BBQBecky and #PermitPatty.

-Although memes shading these early version of Karens provided excellent fodder for late night monologues and were circulated far and wide, they did not prevent future incidents like them from happening, but they did place news ones in context.
+Although memes shading these early version of Karens provided excellent fodder for late night monologues and were circulated far and wide, they did not prevent future incidents like them from happening.
+But they did place new ones in context.

 By the time Amy Cooper called the police with a fabricated, urgent-sounding claim of being threatened by an "African American man" – that would be birdwatcher Christian Cooper – we collectively were beyond cute individualized nicknames.
 She is exactly who she is and has shown herself to be.